-- A. The design of the sign should be governed primarily by the building's architectural style, i.e. the design should compliment, and yet remain subordinate to, the primary architectural elements of the building by maintaining a design that is compatible with the building's style in terms of location, shape, scale or proportion, color and lettering. - B. Unless otherwise approved by the Planning Board, signs within Patterson Hamlet shall be limited in color to forest or dark green, dark red and dark blue, excepting that letters and sign borders may also be gold, black and/or white.
-No reflective materials may be used. - C. Unless otherwise approved by the Planning Board, signs shall be constructed of natural materials such as wood, metal or a masonry product. - D. Building mounted signs shall not be illuminated.
+- A. The design of the sign should be governed primarily by the building's architectural style, i.e. the design should compliment, and yet remain subordinate to, the primary architectural elements of the building by maintaining a design that is compatible with the building's style in terms of location, shape, scale or proportion, color and lettering. - B. Signs within Patterson Hamlet shall be limited in color to forest or dark green, dark red and dark blue, excepting that letters and sign borders may also be gold, black and/or white.
+No reflective materials may be used. - C. Signs shall be constructed of natural materials such as wood, metal or a masonry product. - D. Building mounted signs shall not be illuminated.
 Free Standing signs may be illuminated only by direct exterior lighting which is not exposed, but shall not be illuminated by interior lighting.
 Further, all signs shall be nonanimated, nonflashing and emit no glare.